Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 - Then sew around side.
 Turn the fabric right side out and use a skewer stick or a pencil to push the pointy corner.
-Iron then fold the raw edges in, iron again and sew as close to the edge as possible.
+Iron press and fold the raw edges in; press again and sew down as close to the edge as possible.

 - Place the tie on the waistband, pointy end toward the back of the skirt and sew with 1/4″ allowance.
-Then flip the tie towards the front of the skirt and sew again.
+Flip the tie towards the front of the skirt and sew again.

 - Tie the ties together and make a nice bow and you’re done!